 I have also been invited to speak at various groups.
 Sometimes these result in sales, sometimes they don’t.
 But I think they are a good use of my time, because if nothing else it keeps me in touch with what different people are reading and thinking.
 One thing I have learned is that if you want to sell books, you need to be aware of your audience.
 People like happy endings, older people don’t like swearing (even if that is how the character would speak in real life), some readers want ‘action’ and are disappointed by literary fiction (which is all about the characters and nothing really happens) so I need the cover and blurb to explain exactly what is inside the book.

 Did I tell you that I wrote a new book, about having a brain tumour?
 I belong to several Facebook forums, and am often moved by people’s stories, how they feel lost after the initial diagnosis, and find it very difficult to find information.
 The book is specifically for people with brain tumours, though also has a chapter about family, and dying, and living with stress – so actually would be helpful for people who are terminally ill too.
 I tried to be very honest, and to say the things that no one likes to say, the things that, when you have been diagnosed with something serious, you want to talk about.
 I advertised it on Facebook, and people kindly shared the link.
 As I published it directly through Amazon, people can buy it in any country that has Amazon, and I’ve sold copies in various countries.
-I was contacted by someone who’s brother had just been told he had three weeks, possibly a month, to live.
+I was contacted by someone, whose brother had just been told he had three weeks, possibly a month, to live.
+They said the book had helped.
 It is a huge privilege to be able to write something for people in that situation.

 As we go into Christmas, I need to market my books appropriately.
 I have therefore invested in some tissue paper and gift bags.
 (You have no idea how hard it is for me to spend money on marketing!
 I am struggling to cover my costs, to spend money on something which would make no difference to me, as a consumer, is very difficult; but son-who-knows- marketing says that I must.)
 Am hoping it will show people that books make good gifts.
 No idea if it will make any difference or not.